phatak-dev/blog/_posts/2015-01-04-read-it-later-in-mean-part-1.md

 ---

 Recently I gave a [talk](http://www.meetup.com/JSChannel-Bengaluru/events/183847322/) on how to build RESTful services on MEAN stack.
-In the talk, I went through a step by step tutorial to build read it later service on top of the MEAN stack.
-In coming series of posts, I will be capturing interesting points from the talk.
+As part of the talk, I went through a step by step tutorial to build read it later service on top of the MEAN stack.

+With interest shown by audience, I thought it is good to document the tutorial so that it will be available for any one who dint attend the talk.
+So in next series of posts, I will be discussing what is MEAN stack and how you can build a read it later service from scratch on MEAN stack.

 This is the first post in multi-post series , where I will be discussing about what is MEAN stack and what is it good for.